graalvm/graal-languages-demos/graalpy/graalpy-spring-boot-guide/README.md

 ### 4.2 Dependency configuration

-Add the required dependencies for GraalPy in the dependency section of the POM.
+Add the required dependencies for GraalPy in the dependency section of the POM or Gradle build script.

 `pom.xml`
 ```xml